hongxinli/Dijit-Tree-CheckBox/Tree-Styling.md

-The CheckBox Tree comes with a simple Styling extension which is loaded as a separate module.
+The CheckBox Tree comes with a simple to use Styling extension which is loaded as a separate module.
 The Styling extension allows you to dynamically manage tree node icons, labels and row styling either for the entire tree or on a per item basis.

 The Tree Styling extension is not limited to the CheckBox Tree but can also be used with the default `dijit/Tree` tree.

-<h3>Content <span class="mega-icon mega-icon-readme"></span></h3>
+### Content
 * [Loading the Styling Extension](#loading-the-styling-extension)
 * [Styling Properties](#styling-properties)
 * [Styling API](#the-styling-api)